zainibeats/useful-automation/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests.
-Pull requests are welcome.
+Pull requests are welcome

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License